hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 * `vcenter_server` - (Required) This is the vCenter server name for vSphere API operations.
 Can also be specified with the `VSPHERE_VCENTER` environment variable.
+* `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
+If omitted, default value is `false`.

 ## Acceptance Tests